Vojvoda highlights Fortaleza’s focus on Libertadores and explains context for staying at the club – Play

 Vojvoda emphasizes the importance of finding the right moment to agree on a possible stay at Fortaleza.
 In addition, he details what the tone of the conversation should be like thinking about 2023.

 Fortaleza reached eight games without defeats.
 It is the longest unbeaten streak in the league.
 In addition to no longer having a chance of being relegated, the tricolor has already secured a spot in an international competition in 2023.
-It can be South American or Libertadores, but the Argentine makes clear the preference.
+It can be South American or Libertadores, but the Argentine makes the preference clear.

 “That is the objective: to continue fighting for Libertadores.
 And we are working day by day.
 It will be difficult, but we have possibilities.
 And we have a team that will respond at important moments, as it is responding.
 There are still four games to go and we have to go into each of them with the utmost attention, because every point is really important in this final stage of the Brasilierão”, explained the coach.